-Starting a coaching business can be so daunting.
+Starting a new business can be daunting.
 There are so many details to keep track of, especially when it comes to creating an effective marketing plan.

 Ultimately, you want to bring in new clients.
 And not just any clients.
 The right clients for your business.
-Which we call your ideal clients.
+Which here at the IAWP we call your ideal clients.

 Ideal clients are ones that immediately resonate with what you do and you don’t have to convince them why they should work with you.
 They just get it.

 But how do you find your ideal clients?

 It seems like, everywhere you look, there’s always someone offering some marketing advice, or there are some products to purchase, ensuring your business’s success:

 You need to get some Facebook ads, don’t you?!

 Sign up for this free webinar on how to find your ideal client!

 Attend this weekend workshop and change your life!